Hullabalo/ComfyUI-Loop/README.md

 - No jpeg files in the loop at the moment.
 Use png instead.

 **Install**
 - No additional dependencies.
-Just copy the ComfyUI-Loop folder into Custom Nodes
+Copy the ComfyUI-Loop folder into Custom Nodes and that's it.

 **FUTURE PLANS**